vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/timeline.md

 title: Timeline
 icon: time
 category:
-  - blog
+  - Blog
 tag:
-  - blog
+  - Blog
-  - timeline
+  - Timeline
 ---

 You can access the time page through `/timeline/`.
 On the page, you can view all the articles in time reverse order.